 Astonishingly, apart from the $600,000 that was approved for mould remediation, there was no disclosure given by city staff to council regarding the numerous cost overruns or of the actual amount of money that was being spent, despite a few councillor's attempts to retrieve that information.

 This act of non-disclosure is in direct contrast to the City's purchasing by-law requirements, which states 'if the amount of the cumulative overages approved for a contract is expected to exceed 15% of the value of the contract, the matter will be referred to Council for consideration'.

-As Managing Director of Community Services, Mr. Chirico, the person who had overall project responsibility, would have been required to disclose the new cost information to council as early as winter of 2013, a task in which he failed to do so.
+As Managing Director of Community Services, Mr. Chirico, the person who had overall project responsibility, would have been required to disclose the new cost information to the council as early as winter of 2013, a task which he failed to do.